-Section 2 – Quorum
+Section 2: Quorum

-Section 3 – Official Actions
+Section 3: Official Actions

-Section 4 – Terms and Term Limits
+Section 4: Terms and Term Limits

-A Governing Board member’s term shall be for the duration of two (2) years or until a successor is elected or appointed.
+An At-Large Representative member’s term shall be for the duration of two (2) years or until a successor is elected or appointed.

-Section 5 – Duties and Powers
+Section 5: Duties and Powers